SamsKod/battleship/README.md

 - Bigger ships
 - Player option to choose number of ships and number of rounds

+# Bugs
+- Corrected a bug when input was empty with a input check.
+- Corrected a bug when input of letter was lowercase with .upper on input of letter.

 # Testing
+- Tested code through a P8P code checker with no errors
 - Tested to put in a letter instead of a number.
 Player will get information it was wrong and a new input option.
 - Tested to put in a number instead of a letter.
 Player will get information it was wrong and a new input option.
 - Tested to press enter without any input.
 Player will get information it was wrong and a new input option.